GC

 CognitiveSky - Scalable Sentiment and Narrative Analysis for Decentralized Social Media

 CognitiveSky is an open-source research infrastructure for analyzing mental health narratives on Bluesky, combining real-time ingestion, NLP pipelines, and an interactive Next.js dashboard.
 Accepted for presentation at HICSS 2026.
-The paper will be made after the presentation at the conference.
+Preprint available on arXiv, final version will appear in official proceedings.

 PythonTypeScript